haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 <img src=Images/init_summary.png alt="Initial model summary" width="450"/>

 Another model was built in which the data was scaled and insignificant predictors (p-value > .05) from the baseline model were removed.
+Since various features have different units of measurement and the data has been transformed to meet model assumptions, scaling the data allows results to be more comparable and interpretable.

 <img src=Images/scaled_model_summary.png alt="Scaled model summary" width="450"/>